 Is it a legal requirement?
 Why do some dogs wear collars at all times and others don't?

-A :No he isn’t and he is being very sensible.
-It is true that The Control of Dogs Order 1992 requires every dog while “on a highway or in a place of public resort to wear a collar with the name and address of the owner inscribed on the collar or on a plate or badge attached to it” (including the postcode).
+However it is true that The Control of Dogs Order 1992 requires every dog while “on a highway or in a place of public resort to wear a collar with the name and address of the owner inscribed on the collar or on a plate or badge attached to it” (including the postcode).

 The penalty for failure to put a collar on your dog, in adherence to the law above, is a fine of up to £5,000.
 Any dog that is found without such a collar may be seized and treated as a stray under Section 149 of the Environmental Protection Act 1990.